Overactive Adrenal Glands

 How are overactive adrenal glands diagnosed?

-Your healthcare provider will ask about your medical history.
+Your healthcare provider will ask about your health history.
 You will also need a physical exam.
-Your provider may also see if you have any signs of Cushing's syndrome, a condition that can occur if your body makes too much cortisol hormone.
+Your provider may also see if you have any signs of Cushing syndrome, a condition that can occur if your body makes too much cortisol hormone.
 People with this condition have symptoms that include easy bruising, muscle weakness, and red or purple stretch marks.
 Upper body obesity and thin arms and legs are also common.

 Other tests that may help with a diagnosis include:

 - Blood and urine tests.
 These can measure hormone levels.

 - Imaging tests.
 These may include a CT scan, ultrasound, or X-ray.

 Treatment will depend on your symptoms, age, and general health.
 It will also depend on how severe the condition is.

 Treatment depends on what is causing the overactive glands.
 You may need to have your adrenal glands removed.
 If external steroid use is the cause, you may need to slowly cut back or stop taking the steroid.
 You may also need to take medicine that blocks the production of certain hormones.

 Tell your healthcare provider if your symptoms return or get worse.
 Also let your provider know if you have new symptoms.

 - Your two adrenal glands are found just above each kidney.
 They make certain types of hormones.
 If your adrenal glands make too much of these hormones, they are called overactive.